 Over the last year the Biodiversity Group has continued to maintain the wild wildflower areas on the Green opposite the Village Hall.
 In addition bee friendly flowers and bulbs have been planted around the fruit trees that have been planted in previous years.
 We have continued to cut the grass on the verge along the gated road and the Dairy Ground Spinney with the hope that more wild flowers will appear.

-Stretton-on-Fosse Apple Juice: we have now sold some 500 bottles of our juice this year and made a profit which is being donated to the Playground Fund.
+Stretton-on-Fosse Apple Juice: last year we sold about 500 bottles of our juice and made a profit which is being donated to the Playground Fund.
 All the apples came from the orchards and gardens in the parish.
 We are selling the juice this year - busy bottling the juice currently

 David Passingham - Chair